-CMHA Staff Selection (Revised Dec 2018)
+CMHA Staff Selection

 - 2.1 All head coaches and staff will be appointed in accordance with the CMHA constitution and bylaws.
-Head Coaches will coach no more than a maximum of three consecutive years of the same birth year at the discretion of the CMHA Executive. - 2.2 No announcements or commitments can be made regarding staff selection until approval has been obtained from the Executive Committee. - 2.3 All CMHA Staff members must submit a recent (obtained within the last 60 days) Criminal Record Check that includes the Vulnerable Sector Check every two years, to the CMHA Police Record Check (PRC) Administrator.
+Current Head Coaches to have year end review of season Goals and Expectations. - 2.2 No announcements or commitments can be made regarding staff selection until approval has been obtained from the Executive Committee. - 2.3 All CMHA Staff members must submit a recent (obtained within the last 60 days) Criminal Record Check that includes the Vulnerable Sector Check every two years, to the CMHA Police Record Check (PRC) Administrator.
 All personal records maintained by the CMHA will be obtained and secured in compliance with the CMHA privacy policy. - 2.4 Head coaches will be required to submit a PRC or proof of application for a PRC prior to tryouts.
 Any head coaches, trainers or other volunteers used during tryouts that have not submitted PRCs will not be allowed in dressing rooms.
-Considering the limited amount of time between confirmation of head coaches and the beginning of tryouts, and the length of time that a PRC can take to obtain, the CMHA will accept PRC's without requiring the 60 day or 2 year periods listed in 3 above for tryouts only. - 2.5 All CMHA Staff shall submit a CMHA Criminal Declaration Form to the General Manager of Hockey Operations prior to rostering. - 2.6 All CMHA Staff members must obtain a valid Respect in Sport (RiS)-Activity Leader (or its predecessor Speak Out!) certification.
-RiS certification must be renewed based on intervals determined by the executive. - 2.7 All CMHA staff members must complete the Gender Identity Course as required by OMHA regulations.
+Considering the limited amount of time between confirmation of head coaches and the beginning of tryouts, and the length of time that a PRC can take to obtain, the CMHA will accept PRC's without requiring the 90 day or 2 year periods listed in 3 above for tryouts only. - 2.5 All CMHA Staff shall submit a CMHA Criminal Declaration Form to the General Manager of Hockey Operations prior to rostering. - 2.6 All CMHA Staff members must obtain a valid Respect in Sport (RiS)-Activity Leader (or its predecessor Speak Out!) certification. - 2.7 All CMHA staff members must complete the Gender Identity Course as required by OMHA regulations.